pact-foundation/pact-ruby/README.md

 * A services is mocked using an actual process running on a specified port, so javascript clients can be tested as easily as backend clients.
 * "Provider states" (similar to fixtures) allow the same request to be made with a different expected response.
 * Consumers specify only the fields they are interested in, allowing a provider to return more fields without breaking the pact.
 This allows a provider to have a different pact with a different consumer, and know which fields each cares about in a given response.
-* Expected interactions are verified to have actually occurred.
+* Expected interactions are verified to have actually occurred in the consumer specs.
+* The mocked responses are verified to be valid by replaying the interactions against the provider codebase.
-* A rake verification task allows a pact at any URI to be checked against a given service provider codebase.
+* Rake verification tasks allow a pacts at one or more URIs to be checked against a given service provider codebase.
-* Different versions of a consumer/provider pair can be easily tested against each other, allowing confidence when deploying new versions of each.
+* Different versions of a consumer/provider pair can be easily tested against each other, allowing confidence when deploying new versions of each (see the pact_broker and pact_broker-client gems).

 ## Installation